coreinfrastructure/best-practices-badge/doc/security.md

 security in the design, security in the implementation, security in verification, and a brief note about the supply chain (reuse).
+Our overall security approach is called defense-in-breadth, that is, we consider security (including security countermeasures) in all our software development processes (including requirements, design, implementation, verification, and reuse from external suppliers).
+In each software development process we identify the specific issues that most need to be addressed, and then address them.

 If you find a vulnerability, please see [CONTRIBUTING.md](../CONTRIBUTING.md) for how to submit a vulnerability report.
 For more technical information on the implementation, see [implementation.md](implementation.md).

 ## Security Requirements